One dimensional gapped quantum phases and enriched fusion categories: Ising chain and Kitaev chain

 In this case, there are still two topological excitations on the boundary: $\one$ and $e$.
 On the boundary $m_0$ becomes a $U$-symmetric local operator now, so are $U$ and $Um_0$ because the $U$-symmetry is preserved on the boundary.
 Hence, we obtain the following topological sectors of operators: \be \hom_{\mathrm{s-bdy}}^{J=0}(\one,\one)=\one, \quad\quad \hom_{\mathrm{s-bdy}}^{J=0}(\one,e)=\hom_{\mathrm{s-bdy}}^{J=0}(e,\one)=e, \quad\quad \hom_{\mathrm{s-bdy}}^{J=0}(e,e)=\one. \ee Comparing (\ref{eq:symmetric_bdy_J=0}) with (\ref{eq:RepZ2-RepZ2}), we conclude that the boundary phase can be described by the $\Rep{\Zb_2}$-enriched 1-category ${}^{\Rep{\Zb_2}}\Rep{\Zb_2}$.

 \item {\bf $U$-symmetry broken boundary condition}: For example, we can choose the following boundary Hamiltonian to break the $U$-symmetry only on the boundary:

 In this case, the ground state is $|1+++\cdots\rangle$, and $Z_0$ does not create a new sector of states from the vacuum.
 Or equivalently, we can say that $e$-particles condense on this boundary.
+Moreover, $Z_0$ becomes a local operator because the $U$-symmetry is broken on the boundary.
+So is $Z_{0,\infty}$ because $Z_0Z_{0,\infty}$ is now a local operator.
 Although $m_0$ becomes a local operator, $Um_0$ remains a non-local operator and defines a non-trivial topological sector of operators because the $U$-symmetry is broken on the boundary.
 As a consequence, we obtain \be \hom_{\mathrm{sb-bdy}}^{J=0}(\one,\one)=\one\oplus m. \ee Comparing (\ref{eq:sb_bdy_J=0}) with (\ref{eq:HilbZ2-Hilb}), we see that the observables on the $U$-symmetry broken boundary form an enriched category ${}^{\hilb_{\Zb_2}}\hilb$.

 \enu

 \begin{rem} If we consider the boundaries on the right side, i.e. $\CH_{tot}=\otimes_{i\leq 0} \Cb_i^2$.
 The categorical descriptions of the boundaries remain the same. \end{rem}

 \begin{rem} It is clear that the observables in the bulk act on those on the boundary.
 Therefore, the categorical description of a boundary is necessarily a module over that of the bulk.
 Indeed, ${}^{\Rep{\Zb_2}}\Rep{\Zb_2}$ and ${}^{\hilb_{\Zb_2}}\hilb$ are both closed modules over ${}^{\FZ_1(\Rep(\Zb_2))}\Rep(\Zb_2)$ (see \cite[Definition\ 3.18]{KZ21}).
 By \cite[Corollary\, 4.39]{KYZZ21}, and the boundary-bulk relation (i.e. the bulk is the center of a boundary) \cite{KWZ17} holds for both boundaries, i.e. \be \FZ_0({}^{\Rep{\Zb_2}}\Rep{\Zb_2})={}^{\FZ_1(\Rep(\Zb_2))}\Rep(\Zb_2) = \FZ_0({}^{\hilb_{\Zb_2}}\hilb), \ee where $\FZ_0$ denotes the $E_0$-center of an enriched category \cite[Section\,4.4]{KYZZ21}.
 The identity (\ref{eq:Z1=trivial}) automatically follows from (\ref{eq:Z0=bulk}) by the fact that the center of a center is trivial \cite[Remark\,5.28]{KYZZ21}.
 This fact is the mathematical counterpart of the obvious physical fact that the bulk of a bulk is trivial. \end{rem}